intel/dffml/master/_sources/contributing/style.rst.txt

 bit more organized to have multi line descriptions for arguments indented on the following line.

-Mre information on the Numpy docstiring format can be found `here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+More information on the Numpy docstiring format can be found `here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

 Example Docstring